1 Use of the Department for International Trade events’ website.

 4.11 Force Majeure

 4.11.1 If the Event is abandoned, cancelled or suspended in whole or in part by reason of war, fire, national emergency, labour dispute, strike, lock-out, civil disturbance, inevitable accident, the non-availability of the venue or any other cause not within the control of the Department for International Trade, the Department for International Trade may at their entire discretion, reimburse you or part thereof, but shall be under no obligation to do so.
 Should the Department for International Trade reimburse, the reimbursement shall be based on reasonable costs at the Department for International Trade’s sole discretion based upon an estimated market rate for accommodation and travel expenses.
 The Department for International Trade shall be under no liability to you in respect of any actions, claims, losses (including consequential losses), costs or expenses whatsoever which may be brought against or suffered or incurred by you, as the result of the happening of such an Event.

 4.12.1 In order to create and maintain a safe environment at all times, it is the responsibility that you ensure you are familiar with Health and Safety instructions at the Event.

 imply endorsement; you must use your own judgement to decide whether the information or service on that website is suitable for your needs.
-If a website is not linked to the Department of International Trade’s, this does not mean or imply that it is unsatisfactory.
+If a website is not linked to the Department for International Trade’s, this does not mean or imply that it is unsatisfactory.
 Linked websites are regularly reviewed in the light of customer usage and feedback.

-4.15.1 Information and data belonging to you and used by the Department of International Trade for the Booking or as part of the Event will remain the sole property of you.
-Except with the express written permission by you or if required by law or regulation, the Department of International Trade will not disclose or use this information for any purpose other than those associated with the Event.
+4.15.1 Information and data belonging to you and used by the Department for International Trade for the Booking or as part of the Event will remain the sole property of you.
+Except with the express written permission by you or if required by law or regulation, the Department for International Trade will not disclose or use this information for any purpose other than those associated with the Event.